GingerTrain/React-Memory-Game/README.md

 ### Special Thanks

 Shoutout to my brother Randy for:
-- Simplifying my algorithm to dynamically get the alt text
+- Helping simplify my algorithm to dynamically get the alt text
 - Listening to me complain about CSS a lot